Arthritis: A Multimodal Treatment Approach

 Adequan is an injectable cartilage component called polysulfated glycosaminoglycan (mostly chondroitin sulfate), derived from the windpipe cartilage of cattle.
 Adequan has numerous beneficial effects for the arthritis patient including the inhibition of harmful enzymes involving joint cartilage destruction, stimulation of cartilage repair, and increasing joint lubrication.
 Although given as an injection, it seems to concentrate where joints are inflamed.
 Usually requires twice weekly injections for 8 treatments, and then continued on an as needed basis.
 Approved for use in dogs, is is off label in cats, not having been studied.

 In conclusion, the arthritic pet has a large menu of medications to select from and while proper medication is an important part of therapy, weight control and proper exercise should not be forgotten.
+Common sense measures including providing non slippery floors, adequate lighting over stairwells and the use of fatigue mats and keeping a pets nails trimmed for grip on floors is also essential.
+The use of non slip socks has also been ulitized, not to be recommended for those pets who tend to eat things...(labs).
 For more specific recommendations for your individual patient, consult a veterinarian.

 Adapted from VeterinaryPartner.com article by Wendy C. Brooks, DVM, DipABVP